quick2063706271/Cov2Comparator/README.md

 ## Acknowledgemments

 This package was developed as part of an assessment for 2021 BCB410H:
-Applied Bioinformatics, University of Toronto, Toronto, CANADA.
+Applied Bioinformatics, University of Toronto, Toronto, CANADA.

 ## Example